rwdaigle/metrix/README.md

 Metrix
 ========

-An Elixir library to log custom application metrics (for use by other downstream systems such as [Librato](https://www.librato.com/), [Riemann](http://riemann.io/) etc...)
+An Elixir library to log custom application metrics.

 Metrix subscribes to the Twelve Factor App notion that [logs are streams of time-ordered events](http://12factor.net/logs) and that events should be captured and recorded in the [l2met logging convention](https://github.com/ryandotsmith/l2met/wiki/Usage#logging-convention).